Gâteau et cuisine Rachida

 2. Melt the chocolate with the butter using a double boiler or in the microwave.

-3. Remove from heat and add salted butter caramel and stir until smooth.
-Let cool before starting to whisk the eggs.
-Add it cold to the egg-and-sugar mixture.
+3. Remove from the heat, add the salted butter caramel, and stir until smooth.
+Let the mixture cool before whisking the eggs.
+Once cooled, add it to the egg and sugar mixture.

-4. Whisk the eggs with the brown sugar and muscovado sugar in a stand mixer on medium speed (4) using the KitchenAid.
-You can use a hand mixer.
-This takes about ten minutes, but it is important that the mixture whitens and triples in volume.
+4. Whisk the eggs with the brown sugar and muscovado sugar in a stand mixer on medium speed (4) using the whisk attachment.
+You can also use a hand mixer.
+This takes about 10 minutes, but it is important that the mixture becomes pale and triples in volume.

 how to prepare chocolate baulois fondant